FrostNT1/KnowledgeRep-LLMs/presentaion-materials/00_overview.md

 - We sourced recent, factual, and domain-neutral data from the Vanderbilt Data Science Institute (DSI) News and Blogs.

-The data includes articles and posts not present in the base model's training set, ensuring that any learned information is new.
+The data includes articles and posts not present (ideally/assumed to be not present) in the base model's training set, ensuring that any learned information is new.

 **Data Preparation**:

 - **Cleaning**: Removed duplicates, irrelevant content, and ensured consistent formatting.
-- **Text Preprocessing**: Applied normalization techniques, such as lowercasing and removing special characters.
 - **Quality Assurance**: Ensured that the data is objective and factual to prevent introducing biases.

 **Question-Answer Pair Generation**:

-- Utilized a smaller LLM to generate multiple QA pairs from each text sequence, leveraging models like T5-small for efficiency.
+- Initially utilized a smaller LLM to generate multiple QA pairs from each text sequence, leveraging models like T5-small for efficiency.
+However, this approach did not yield satisfactory QA pairs.
+- Subsequently, used ChatGPT with specific prompting to generate 10 question-answer pairs per item, resulting in higher quality QA pairs.

 **Challenges**: